Walk through the streets. ...

 These woods are a paradise for birds.
 In them live some of Europe's greatest concentrations of lion buzzards, eagle owls and various eagles.
 Roe deer have been successfully introduced and are thriving.
 The oaks stretch to the strait of Gibraltar and to Tarifa and Algeciras.

-The Costa de la Luz(Coast of the Light)commanded by the Cliff of Barbate and its surroundings looking out to the Atlantic Ocean.
+Favorite thing: The Costa de la Luz(Coast of the Light)commanded by the Cliff of Barbate and its surroundings looking out to the Atlantic Ocean.
 It boasts miles of clear unpoilt beaches with golden yellow sand.
 Beaches backed by huge sandunes rather than tower block hotels.
 One wonders how they have remained unspoiled for so long.

 This coast is often divided into two sections.
 Costa de la Luz (Huelva Province) which stretches from the Portuguese border to the Donaña park and the River Guadalquivir.
 Costa de la Luz (Cadiz Province) stretches form the River Guadalquivir to the Mediterranean.
 To travel from one section to another requires a lengthy drive via the city of Sevilla

 Cliffs and Pinewood of Barbate, down the coast from Cádiz, this natural park is characterised by beautiful woods of umbrella pines with rosemary, blackthorn and palms, and rocky cliffs and outcrops.